Examination of Research Degrees: Procedural Guidance

 Post-viva deliberations

-As well as advising on the University regulations and examination protocol, the independent chair may be required to facilitate the decision making process.
-The independent chair should ensure that the examiners are clear on the recommendations available to them and their interpretation of the regulations.
+As well as advising on the University policy and regulations, the independent chair may be required to facilitate the decision-making process.
+The independent chair should ensure that the examiners are clear on the recommendations available to them and their interpretation of the Code of Practice and Postgraduate Research Regulations.
 The independent chair is not an examiner and has no additional casting vote.
 However, if examiners cannot agree an outcome, then the independent chair will be required to facilitate discussions and clarify positions, in order that a recommendation is agreed.

 Post-viva

-The examining committee can informally communicate the recommended result of the examination to the candidate (typically the external examiner is the one to inform the candidate of the decision), but must be clear that the final decision rests with ESEC.
+The examining committee can informally communicate the recommended result of the examination to the candidate.

 The candidate should be informed that they can expect to receive the report from the examining committee and a full list of the corrections/amendments/revisions within two weeks of the date of the viva.
 The independent chair should ensure that the requirements for amendments or re-submission (as appropriate) are clearly conveyed to the candidate before the conclusion of the examination.